Milky Way arching over Kings Canyon (c) WallyPacholka / AstroPics.com

 Expert naturalists from the Sequoia Parks Conservancy have special walks year-round.
 Whether it's a stargazing walk in the summer or a winter snowshoe walk, these walks are one of the best ways to get an insider's view of the parks.
 See below for details.

-- National Park Service Centennial
+- Celebrating 100-Plus Years of the National Park Service

 - Find Your Park